Trabajo

-Trabajo ('Work') was a weekly newspaper published from San José, Costa Rica, from 1931–1947.
+Trabajo ('Work') was a weekly newspaper published from San José, Costa Rica, from 1931 to 1947.
 It was the organ of the Communist Party of Costa Rica.
 Trabajo provided ample coverage of trade union activism.
 Moreover, the newspaper frequently reproduced proletarian poetry.

 Initial period

 The first issue of Trabajo was published on July 14, 1931.
 Unlike its predecessor, Revolución (the organ of ARCO), Trabajo was an explicitly communist publication.
 During its initial phase Trabajo was sold at ten centavos, but was not distributed through newsstands.
 Trabajo relied on distribution within the labour movement.
 It had a circulation of about 1,000.
 Publishing was somewhat irregular in its first years; it was published on monthly basis until October 1932, and from January 7, 1933, it became a weekly.

 Weekly

 At the time that Trabajo became a weekly, the distribution became more widespread.
 According to a report from the U.S. embassy, the street-based distribution network in San José was managed by Carmen Lyra.
 The newspaper did, however, not have a developed subscription system in the capital or surrounding rural areas.
 By 1934 it reached a circulation of 4,000.

 Trabajo was distributed in neighbouring countries, where the communist movements were suppressed and unable to issue legal organs of their own.
-The newspaper claimed to have subscribers and readers in Nicaragua, Panamá, Colombia, Honduras, Cuba, Venezuela, Mexico, El Salvador and Argentina.
+The newspaper claimed to have subscribers and readers in Nicaragua, Panama, Colombia, Honduras, Cuba, Venezuela, Mexico, El Salvador and Argentina.